lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 11, phase one

+Not much to say about this, to be honest.
+First task relatively straightforward.
+List of numbers, apply rules, count.

 ## 2024, Day 10, phase two

 This is ridiculous.
 I accidentally created the solution for part two while implementing